-A Cebu city tour wouldn’t be complete without visiting Cebu Taoist Temple.
-Built in 1972, the temple is located in upscale Beverly Hills subdivision, Lahug District.
+A tour around the Queen City of the South wouldn’t be complete without visiting the Cebu Taoist Temple.
+Built in 1972, the temple is located in upscale Beverly Hills Subdivision, Lahug District.
 It’s an hour away from the main city.

 What to do in Cebu Taoist Temple

-This is actually the main reason I wanted to visit this place.
-(I believe there is also a temple in Binondo, Manila, that offers the same activity, though I haven’t been there yet.)
+This was actually the main reason I wanted to visit the temple.
+There’s a similar temple in Binondo that offers fortune telling using blocks, but I haven’t been there yet.

-Using a pair of wooden blocks, shaped like seeds, you can ask questions to God about anything.
-First, you have to wash your hands, go inside the temple and light a joss stick, kneel and drop the blocks asking if God is ready to answer your questions.
+To ask guidance, the first thing you have to to is wash your hands.
+Then go inside the temple and light a joss stick.
+Kneel and drop the blocks, first asking if God is ready to answer your questions.
 If the answer is No, then you have to come back another day.
-If the answer is Yes, then you can proceed to asking questions.
-The possible answers are Yes, No and Maybe and these depend on the position of the blocks after dropping them on the floor (flat or upside down or both).
+If the answer is Yes, then you can proceed to asking your questions.

 After asking questions, it’s time for expressing gratitude and asking blessings for your life.

 You can ask anything using the wooden blocks.
 A friend of mine asked about her current relationship.
 I asked in-depth questions such as whether I’m doing the right thing in a certain part of my life and so and so.
 I was satisfied with my experience.
 Meanwhile, Hali go a “No” for an answer a couple of times.
 I asked him about the nature of his questions and think that they are too ambiguous.
 I think it’s important to be as specific as possible.

 Another person in our group said she felt like she was only fooling herself and likened the activity to street fortune telling.
 (Incidentally, I also go to fortune tellers a few times a year.)
 I suppose this is only for people who believe in asking guidance thru unconventional means.